kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

-First, the interceptor should register itself with all the pods it is interested in evicting/intercepting (either partially or fully) by adding itself to the `.spec.evictionInterceptors` field of the pod.
+First, the interceptor should register itself with all the pods it is interested in evicting/intercepting (either partially or fully) by adding itself to the `.spec.evictionResponders` field of the pod.
 This list is then added to the [EvictionRequest](#pod-and-evictionrequest-api) after creation by the eviction request controller.

 The Interceptor type should set the `name` field.
 For more